-The City of Milwaukee is about to enter the implementation and installation phase of the envisioned central business district parking structure guidance system.
-The system will provide motorists with real-time information about available parking in the downtown area through signs located throughout the central business district, freeway dynamic message signs, a website, and a telephone line.
-A data source will also be available to allow real-time parking information applications to be created for mobile devices or websites.
+The City of Milwaukee implemented and installed the envisioned central business district parking structure guidance system.
+The system provides motorists with real-time information about available parking in the downtown area through signs located throughout the central business district, freeway dynamic message signs, a website, and a telephone line.
+A data source was also made available to allow real-time parking information applications to be created for mobile devices or websites.